Willis Russell: US Marshal, 1874

-After murdering James M. Walker, about 40 Klan members started yelling all over town.
-The Klansmen then literally riddled his dead body with many bullets blasting out of their rifles and pistols.
-Some of the Klan brazenly shot James' dead body from the courthouse lawn.
-Although the Sheriff was in town with three of his deputies, the Smoots and their men reloaded their pistols and leisurely walked out of Owenton.
-The Town Marshal tried to arrest Smoot, but they threatened his life, and so he backed down.

-James, 31, had three children, and a wife, Alice Grover Walker, at home.
-It was Alice and James' 8th anniversary.
-Alice buried her husband on her father's farm.
-James and William's brother, F. R. ("Dock") Walker, was severely wounded in the arm.
-The federal troops came back, but they couldn't find Smoot or any of his men, who were presumably hiding in the mountainous forests of Owen County.

-On July 1, again, the federal troops left Owen County.
-Smoot's Ku Klux Klan became more emboldened, and they made a raid on an old man named Hayden living at Elkhorn.
-Two months later, at a Masonic barbecue given in Monterey, Green Barr, a Klan member, slipped up behind Charles Walker, one of James' brothers, and tried to shoot him in the back, but wasn't able to because of the timely interference of Thomas Walker.
-William H. Walker's life was threatened, and so he sold his hotel in Owenton, and prepared to move away.
-On election day, Green Barr came to Monterey.
-While hiding in the woods, he shot at Henry Triplett, who had testified against the Klan members for Russell in US District Court.
-Green Barr later accused Russell of threatening to murder him, and so he swore out a warrant against Russell and Henry Triplett.
+On July 1, after the federal troops left, the Klan attacked on an old man named Hayden living at Elkhorn.
+Two months later, at a Masonic barbecue, a Klan member attempted to shoot Charles Walker, one of James' brothers.
+On election day, Green Barr shot at Henry Triplett, who had testified against the Klan members for Russell in US District Court.
+Barr later accused Russell of threatening to murder him, and so he swore out a warrant against Russell and Henry Triplett.
 Russell showed up for the court case, but none of the prosecuting witnesses came.
 The court date was postponed until August 22.

-On Saturday, August 22, the day set for the trial of Barr and Triplett, Barr sent Russell word through the Owen County Constable that he was coming to town with a hundred men.
+On Saturday, August 22, the day set for the trial, Barr sent Russell word through the Owen County Constable that he was coming to town with a hundred men.